Line Of Duty Season 5: What We Know So Far...

 When will it start filming?

-The writer of the hit drama took to Twitter to share a photo with the news and his excitement at "getting the gang back together".
+Filming has already kicked off, with the writer of the hit drama takiing to Twitter to share a photo with the news and his excitement at "getting the gang back together".

 When will it air on TV?